UTEP Miners: Cross Country

-The UTEP Miners' men's cross country team has won 7 national cross country championships, the most recent of which came in 1981 and including a four-year streak of national championships from 1978-1981.
+The UTEP Miners' men's cross country team has won 7 national cross country championships, the most recent of which came in 1981 and including a four-year streak of national championships from 1978 to 1981.
 They have qualified for 18 national championships, finishing first 7 times, second twice, third twice, and fifth once.
 They were originally awarded the 1983 NCAA Division I Cross Country Championship title, but it was later revoked amid allegations of slush fund payments to runners.
 The Miners' men's and women's cross country teams have been coached since 2003 by former professional athlete and Olympic 800 meter gold medalist Paul Ereng.
 The men's team has had three individual national champions: Suleiman Nyambui in 1980, Matthews Motshwarateu in 1981, and Zakarie Barie in 1983.
-The Miners' women's cross country team earned a trip to the NCAA Division I Women's Cross Country Championships every year from 1987-2009, finishing as high as 5th in 1987.
+The Miners' women's cross country team earned a trip to the NCAA Division I Women's Cross Country Championships every year from 1987 to 2009, finishing as high as 5th in 1987.
 The women's team has not had an individual champion.